eduvpn/documentation/LOGGING.md

 ## VPN Client Connection Logging

 VPN Client connection logging is enabled by default.
-You can access the log (indirectly) through the [portal](PORTAL_ADMIN.md) based on VPN client IP address and timestamp.
-This only works if you have "admin" permissions.
+You can access the log (indirectly) through the portal given a VPN client IP address and timestamp.

+This only works if you are [admin](PORTAL_ADMIN.md).

 ## Web Server Logging